EdgarJaber/SA-for-clogging-code/README.md

-# Sensitivity Analysis with OpenTURNS
+# Sensitivity Analysis for clogging code with OpenTURNS

 This GitHub repo reassembles the source-codes used in the article *Sensitivity Analysis for a Multi-physics Clogging Simulation code* ([arXiv:2401.05741](https://arxiv.org/pdf/2401.05741.pdf)).